WolfgangBischoff/Ceres/Documents/Notes.md

 * randomly generated to loot and textadventures
 * getting tips from rumors for events

-###Daily needs
-* Sleep -> based on time like in StardewVallay, but maybe no defined end time.
-Some areas dont have time
-* board time and ceres time are different, ceres night/day changes world
-* Better bed increases skills, also Kuschis; different places over time
-* Food -> Eat during game (if not eaten for days, dies)
-* Air -> needed for space suit
-* Entertainment -> maybe useless but nice value

 ###Social
 * go to cafes and talk to people, befriend them
 * everyday other people there
 * meet entertainers and use their influence
 * storyrelevant characters that can be recruited => assign to activieties
 * Dossiers in INFO, background story

-### stability / Gesetzlosigkeit
-* resultat von propaganda / missions in sector
-* mehr polizei, aber unruhe

 ##Contents
 - Biocomputer